• Skip to primary navigation

 Petunia planter with pink and various purple petunias.

-Are you looking for some tips and hints on putting together beautiful flower planters?
-As I was taking pictures, I was chatting with these green-thumbed people.
+Are you looking for tips and hints on putting together beautiful flower planters?
+As I was taking pictures, I chatted with these green-thumbed people.
 Are you surprised I was chatting?
 Well, you shouldn't be : ).

 Seasonal front door planters.

-Planting containers can be at your front door to increase curb appeal and welcome guests every season.
-Below are summer, fall, and winter (Christmas planters).
+Planting containers can be placed at your front door to increase curb appeal and welcome guests every season.
+Below are summer, fall, and winter (Christmas planters) planters.
 They add a little interest and color to your front porch area.

 Flower planter with multiple colors of geraniums and accented with a plant with small purple flowers.